 This week a beta manager emailed us for advice on shipping hardware beta units internationally.
-As the head of Centercode’s Managed Betas Team, I’ve been shipping hardware beta units overseas for more than two decades and am very versed in the rules, processes and best practices for making this smooth and successful.
+As a senior beta program manager, I’ve been shipping hardware beta units overseas for over two decades and am very versed in the rules, processes, and best practices for making this smooth and successful.
 Given the complexity of this issue, I thought I would pass along the advice I shared with him so readers like you can benefit from it.

-Importation and exportation of products is a complicated process.
-Test products fall under the same category as sales samples and specific rules and guidelines depend on the product you’re producing.
+The importation and exportation of products is a complicated process.
+Test products fall under the same category as sales samples, and specific rules and guidelines depend on the product you’re producing.
 So while we cannot give exact specifics, here are some general tips:

 - Overseas shipments are subject to duties, taxes, and customs regulations.
 If you place a value on your product of any kind, you have to pay fees.
 It’s best to give your test product a small value and pay the duties and taxes rather than set a value to $0.
 The reason is, if you say “No Value” then it raises a flag with customs that you may be trying to avoid paying duty.
 This means your product can get held up or even returned undelivered.
 What we typically recommend is a straight estimated BOM (Bill of Materials) cost without labor or manufacturing factored into the cost.
 It’s legitimate and legal.